 Social Media Perfect For Reaching Commercial Prospects

-If you are the owner or director of marketing in a business-to-business company, (commercial prospects such as: Hotels, Nursing Homes, Property Management Companies, Hospitals, etc), this social media strategy is critical you your business success!
+If you are the owner or director of marketing in a business-to-business company, (commercial prospects such as Hotels, Nursing Homes, Property Management Companies, Hospitals, etc), this social media strategy is critical to your business success!

 For a Business-to-Consumer (B2C) company, it’s all about how many followers (friends, circles, connections) you have and how much activity you get.
 For a B2B company, it’s not about quantity; it’s about quality – does your social media directly drive business results?

 Business-to-Business (B2B) companies will often use social media to give potential customers an idea of “who, what, when, why, where and even the how” of doing business with them.
 Commercial prospects and clients like this interaction and information, especially when it’s presented in a non-selling format.

 The difference with social media is that it’s more about the conversations and the community.
 B2B companies have to balance both building a community and directing it toward a sale.
 To do this, you should consider this rule of thumb:

 Typically, you will divide the info you post into three general categories about equally (33% each).

 • Advertising – Marketing – Promo’s – Deals